 Preparing the skin/dealing with blisters

 Once ‘en pointe’ it is essential to continue with good foot care and sensible use of relaxation exercises as much as strengthening exercises!
-For example, keeping toe nails short and cut straight across with a little attention to the corners of the nail if they dig in a little (varies from foot to foot), tending to sore patches and blisters sensibly and immediately.
-Bathing feet in warm water that has a capful of surgical spirit in it will help toughen the skin and resist blisters or sore areas.
+For example, keeping toe nails short and cut straight across with a little attention to the corners of the nail if they dig in (varies from foot to foot), tending to sore patches and blisters sensibly and immediately.
+Bathing feet regularly in a little warm water that has a capful of surgical spirit in it will help toughen the skin and resist blisters or sore areas.
 It will also help keep them clean and whilst it may sting, it will also help with the healing process when a blister or sore patch arrives.
 And talk to your teacher.
 Keep them in the loop on how you’re feeling or coping and they will support you, using their own experience to understand what is normal and what might need some additional treatment or adjustment.

 Buying Pointe Shoes